Ovarian cancer is a disease in which cells in the ovaries multiply and grow abnormally. .

 - Surgery (at Rush, doctors often use robotic surgery (da Vinci) to perform gynecological surgeries)

-Because gynecologic oncologists at Rush are also researchers, you may be eligible to participate in a clinical trial evaluating a novel treatment.
+Because gynecologic oncologists at Rush are also researchers, you may be eligible to participate in a clinical trial evaluating a novel treatment that might not be available to you elsewhere.

-You can also explore services offered through the Cancer Integrative Medicine Program at Rush.
+You can also explore services offered through the supportive oncology program at Rush.
 The program offers complementary therapies that can enhance cancer treatments by reducing the mental and physical stresses.
-The program offers acupuncture, biofeedback, guided imagery, counseling, massage therapy, yoga and more
+The program also offers acupuncture, biofeedback, guided imagery, counseling, massage therapy, yoga and more.

-- Researchers at Rush are investigating better screening tools for detecting ovarian cancer in its early stages.
-They have published numerous articles on the subject in national and international medical journals, including Gynecologic Oncology.
+- Advanced diagnostic tools: Researchers at Rush are investigating better screening tools for detecting ovarian cancer in its early stages.